 Patients with MSA, PSP, and CBD have symptoms of parkinsonism.
 In addition, MSA has symptoms of autonomic failure, PSP has symptoms of blurry vision and difficulty controlling eye movement, CBD has progressive asymmetric muscle rigidity and myoclonus.

 The definitive diagnosis of the type of dementia can only be made at autopsy.
-Clinical history is a very important aspect in the evaluation of a patient with dementia.
-Work up must include laboratory testing to evaluate for treatable causes of cognitive impairment.
+Clinical history is a very important aspect of the evaluation of a patient with dementia.
+Work-up must include laboratory testing to evaluate for treatable causes of cognitive impairment.

 Laboratory tests to be considered in all patients in the evaluation of dementia include complete blood count, urinalysis, metabolic panel, B12, folic acid, Thyroid function tests, serological tests for syphilis.
 Additional work up to be considered when symptoms are atypical for Alzheimer dementia include erythrocyte sedimentation rate, electroencephalography (EEG), magnetic resonance imaging (MRI) of the brain, lumbar puncture, heavy metal screen, ceruloplasmin levels, Lyme disease titer, human immunodeficiency virus (HIV) screening, serum protein electrophoresis, etc.,